** Note ** Revised and updated, January, 2020

 Such is the case with the term euro nymphing.

-The term euro nymphing appeared on the fly fishing scene a little less than a decade ago, and interest in the tactic has spiked in the last couple of years.
+The term euro nymphing appeared on the fly fishing scene a little less than a decade ago, and interest in the tactic has spiked in the last few years.

 Euro nymphing (the term and the tactic) grew from the competitive fly fishing circuit and is generally used to define a group of upstream and cross-stream nymphing tactics, mostly presented tightline, with leaders long enough to eliminate the influence of traditional fly line.
 The “euro” part is a reference to four specific varieties of nymphing: Polish, Czech, French, Spanish.
 Once thought of as separate techniques, the styles are all mashed together into the term euro nymphing.
 (You can learn more about the detailed differences here.)

 For my money, none of those specifics matters a lick.
-I don’t care where the tactics came from or how far across the river I need be fishing to call what I’m doing Spanish nymphing.
+I don’t care where the tactics came from or how far across the river I need be fishing to call what I’m doing Spanish nymphing or anything else.
 I just want to use whatever leaders and techniques give me the most control, precision and accuracy to catch more fish.
 And I think a lot of anglers share that same sentiment.

 That brings me to a more liberated term and fishing method — the Mono Rig.